 After completion of software design and development, testing and evaluation of the software is carried out by an independent testing group as per the software requirements specifications.
 This ensures that the software has been written to meet only the requirements laid down for its intended use.

-Typically, programs are written by engineers in a programming language.
+Typically, programmes are written by engineers in a programming language.
 This is called the source code that is human readable.
 Thereafter, the program is converted (“compiled” in technical parlance) into machine code which actually runs on the machine and is not human readable.

 The “source code” for the EVMs is stored under controlled conditions at all times.
 Checks are in place to ensure that it is accessible only to authorised personnel.
 This is not to argue that such machine codes cannot be converted back to source form (or “decompiled” as it is called in technical language), but it is an additional barrier to hacking of the EVMs.